 Adolescents' inherent capacity to adapt raises questions about the impact of one of the biggest environmental changes in history: the digital revolution.
-Computers, video games, cell phones and social media have in the past 20 years profoundly affected the way teens learn, play and interact.
+Computers, video games, cell phones and apps have in the past 20 years profoundly affected the way teens learn, play and interact.
 Voluminous information is available, but the quality varies greatly.
 The skill of the future will not be to remember facts but to critically evaluate a vast expanse of data, to discern signal from noise, to synthesize content and to apply that synthesis to real-world problem solving.
 Educators should challenge the adolescent brain with these tasks, to train its plasticity on the demands of the digital age.

 Greater society has some compelling opportunities as well.
 For one thing, it could be more focused on harnessing the passion, creativity and skills of the unique adolescent development period.
 Society should also realize that the teen years are a turning point for a life of peaceful citizenship, aggression or, in rare cases, radicalization.
-Across all cultures, adolescents are the most vulnerable to being recruited as terrorists, as well as the most likely to be influenced to become teachers and engineers.
+Across all cultures, adolescents are the most vulnerable to being recruited as soldiers and terrorists, as well as the most likely to be influenced to become teachers and engineers.
 Greater understanding of the teen brain could also help judges and jurors reach decisions in criminal trials.

 For teens themselves, the new insights of adolescent neuroscience should encourage them to challenge their brain with the kinds of skills that they want to excel at for the remainder of their lives.
 They have a marvelous opportunity to craft their own identity and to optimize their brain according to their choosing for a data-rich future that will be dramatically different from the present lives of their parents.